Hindenburg disaster: Structural failure hypothesis

 Although the official German investigation into the Hindenburg disaster ruled out structural failure as a contributing factor, the theory was explored in greater detail during the United States inquiry.
 The U.S. Board of Commerce report, published in August 1938 stated that "the possibility [that] a major structural failure in the stern of the ship caused hydrogen to be liberated by rupturing a cell and forcefully breaking an electrical lead or metal part, thus producing a spark" was considered plausible.
 The report also noted that several witnesses reported hearing a cracking sound from the stern of the ship at or around the time the fire was first observed.

 Lieutenant Benjamin May, Assistant Mooring Officer in the U.S. Navy, was stationed atop the 75-foot mooring mast at the Lakehurst Naval Air Station during the landing.
 He testified that the port flank of the Hindenburg appeared to "collapse outwardly" before any flames were visible.
 He also reported hearing a sound resembling the cracking of metal shortly before the structure gave way.
 According to his statement, “the flank was virtually shot out at the area of the outburst and flames seemed to follow this eruption of structure.”
 This event was followed by a muffled explosion and the appearance of a dart-like flame approximately 30 feet in length, which emerged from both the side and top of the superstructure.
 The entire stern became engulfed in flames shortly thereafter.

 Lieutenant Richard Antrim, also positioned on the mooring mast, reported that the fabric on the aft port side appeared "very loose and fluttering", like an untrimmed sail, extending rearward and upward from the aft-port engine to about one-quarter of the distance to the tail.
 Boatswain’s Mate Reginald H. Ward, who was overseeing the port bow landing party, also observed fluttering fabric on the upper port side, between frames 62 and 77.
 He stated that the fabric had not yet opened when first seen, but shortly thereafter a flame approximately 10 feet in diameter erupted above the area, followed by an explosion.
 A similar description was provided by journalist Alice Hager of the Washington Evening Star, who described the movement of the fabric as a "rippling."
+Taken individually, these observations may be ambiguous; collectively, however, they describe a consistent sequence of localised structural distress in the upper port stern prior to ignition.